nus-cs2103-AY2425S1/ip/docs/README.md

       java -jar "rudolf.jar"
       ```
 4. **Start managing your tasks**: Once the command is run, Rudolf will launch, and you can begin adding your Christmas tasks! 🎄

 ---

-Replace the placeholder link with the actual repository link when adding this section to your README.

----